Okinawa University Dept. School History

 Closed: 1952

-On September 15, 1946, the American Dependents School on Okinawa began operation at Okinawa University Dependents School under the direction of Dr. Theodore Koob as principal.
+On September 15, 1946, the American Dependents School on Okinawa began operation at Okinawa University Dependents School under the direction of Dr. Theodore Koob, principal.
 When Okinawa University School opened its doors to students in November of 1946, it was only ready for the first to sixth grade students.
 It was sometime after that when the upper grades were included in the learning process.
-The very fact that the school opened so late in the year must have made it very difficult, if not impossible to have much in terms of extracurricular activities.
+The very fact that the school opened so late in the year must have made it very difficult, if not impossible, to have much in terms of extracurricular activities.
 There was absolutely no evidence that any activities were offered this first year.
 As far as is known, there was no yearbook, there was no student council, there was nothing, just school.
-It is probable that the younger kids started in November 1947 and the older started at some point later.
 It is known that the entire student body was in session prior to February 1947.
 So, it is believed that the older kids probably started in December or January.
 In the image below, we have what appears to be a class photo taken at the Okinawa University School Campus.
 This photo appears to be only younger kids.

 Class photo of students in front of Quonset hut

 The school occupied existing university buildings for most of its time at this site.
-In March of 1947, a jumbo Quonset was built specifically for the school and all grades were under a single roof.
+In March of 1947, a jumbo Quonset was built specifically for the school, and all grades were under a single roof.
 This Quonset contained approximately ten rooms to accommodate the increase in enrollment.
 Enrollment had risen from twenty-five in September 1946 to seventy-five students in April 1947.
-In April of 1947, the Quonset burned to the ground, due to faulty wiring, and students returned to the existing buildings to finish out the year.
+In April of 1947, the Quonset burned to the ground due to faulty wiring, and students returned to the existing buildings to finish out the year.
 These buildings included a nearby chapel and an abandoned theater which was hastily partitioned for classroom use.
-In April 1947 of the first school year, a separate, large Quonset containing approximately ten rooms was built to accommodate an increase in enrollment.

 The first teachers were recruited from the on-island dependents pool, as there probably was no time to recruit, hire, and transport professional teachers from the States.
 The first teachers recruited from the United States arrived in 1947.
 Herbert Wildman was superintendent of these pioneers.
 The next year W. J. Howland became superintendent.
 It was through his efforts that the high school part of the school became accredited by 1949.